Author: Jaye Kelly-Johnston

 Continuity of care and reduced stigma

 Virtual substance use counseling can enhance continuity: people are less likely to drop out after a move or schedule disruption.
-Teletherapy can also reduce perceived stigma — attending sessions from home avoids waiting rooms and public exposure, which many clients find reduces anxiety about seeking help.
+Teletherapy can also reduce perceived stigma.
+Attending sessions from home avoids waiting rooms and public exposure.
+Many clients find this reduces anxiety about seeking help.

 Evidence suggests increased retention when telehealth options are offered alongside traditional services.
 Peer support groups and remote check-ins also foster ongoing engagement and a sense of community.